shalgrim/advent_of_code_2018/notes.md

 2. Run the BFS overnight
 3. BFS but instead of considering all subprisms in the case of a tie, turn that into a prism using the minx, maxx, miny, etc. available and only creating a list in the cases where that creates a prism that is equal in size to the original prism

-I think I can work on those in different branches, but I think first I need to clean things up in the repo/branches
+I'm cool doing those three in different branches, with `main` as is being a good candidate for #2.
+First I should maybe double check all my tests are still successful now that I've merged my branches and resolved conflicts